-- 1. Without prejudice to paragraph q of this section, access for non-DoD personnel to detainees and detention facilities will be permitted in limited circumstances consistent with the DoD's responsibilities to: - (1) Ensure humane treatment of detainees. - (2) Ensure the safety and security of detainees and U.S. Government personnel. - (3) Obtain intelligence and conduct law enforcement investigations. - (4) Facilitate transfer and repatriation efforts.

-Such access will be conducted in accordance with applicable law, regulation, policy, and other issuances, including but not limited to References (j) through (n).

-- m.
-No detainee will be released, repatriated, or transferred out of DoD custody or control except in accordance with applicable law, regulation, policy, and other issuances. - (1) In general, POWs will be repatriated and unprivileged belligerents (who do not qualify for protected person status under Reference (e)) will be released or transferred to the custody of another country after a competent authority determines that, for such purposes, active hostilities have ceased, and as soon as a safe and orderly transfer or release is practicable.
-However, detainees who have been convicted of an offense or against whom criminal proceedings for an offense are pending may be detained until the end of such proceedings, and, where applicable, until the completion of the punishment. - (2) Unprivileged belligerents may be released or transferred while active hostilities are ongoing if a competent authority determines that the threat the individual poses to the security of the United States can be mitigated by other lawful means.
-Such mitigation may involve credible assurances that a receiving country will take appropriate steps to mitigate any threat the detainee poses to the security of the United States and its interests, parole agreements by the detainee, or other agreements with the government of the receiving State. - (3) POWs may be granted parole in accordance with Article 21 of Reference (d), if authorized by USD(P). - (4) Retained persons will not be deemed POWs, but will be afforded all the benefits and protections of POWs while they are retained in accordance with References (b) and (d).
-Retained persons will be retained only so long as their services are needed by U.S. forces to attend to the health or spiritual needs of the POW population.
-Retained persons will not be employed in any other manner.
+- 3.12.
+Without prejudice to Paragraph 3.6.c., access for non-DoD personnel to detainees and detention facilities will be permitted in limited circumstances.
+Such access must be: - a.
+Consistent with the DoD's responsibilities to: - (1) Ensure humane treatment of the detainees. - (2) Ensure the safety and security of detainees and U.S. Government personnel. - (3) Obtain intelligence and conduct law enforcement investigations. - (4) Facilitate transfer and repatriation efforts. - b.
+In accordance with applicable law, regulation, and policy including, but not limited to, Sections 1401 through 1406 of Public Law 109-163, DoDD 3115.09, and DoDD 2311.01. - 3.13.No detainee will be released, repatriated, or paroled out of DoD custody or control except in accordance with applicable laws, regulations, and policies. - a.
+EPWs will be repatriated after a competent authority determines that, for such purposes, active hostilities have ceased, and as soon as a safe and orderly transfer or release is practicable.
+EPWs who have been convicted of an offense or against whom criminal proceedings for an offense are pending may be detained until the end of such proceedings and, where applicable, until the completion of the sentence. - b.
+UEBs may be released or transferred while active hostilities are ongoing if a competent authority determines the threat the individual poses to U.S. security can be mitigated by other lawful means.
+Such mitigation may involve credible assurances that a receiving country will take appropriate steps to mitigate any threat the detainee poses to the security of the United States and its interests, parole agreements between the receiving country and the detainee, or other agreements or understandings with the government of the receiving nation.
+Detainees who have been convicted of an offense or against whom criminal proceedings for an offense are pending may be detained until the end of such proceedings and, where applicable, until the completion of the sentence. - c.
+EPWs may be granted parole in accordance with Article 21 of the Geneva Convention Relative to the Treatment of Prisoners of War, if authorized by the USD(P). - d.
+Retained persons will not be deemed EPWs, but will be afforded all the benefits and protections of EPWs while they are retained in accordance with the Geneva Conventions for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field and the Geneva Conventions Relative to the Treatment of Prisoners of War.
+Retained persons will be retained only so long as their services are needed by U.S. forces to attend to the health or spiritual needs of the EPW population.
+Retained persons will not be employed in any other manner. - e.
+Civilian internees interned for imperative reasons of security or for their protection will be transferred or released when the reasons that necessitated internment no longer exist and a safe and orderly transfer or release is practicable.
+A civilian internee convicted of a criminal offense will be released from punitive confinement when the court-administered sentence to confinement ends.